El SalvadorOfficial Name: Republic of El Salvador

 Passport must be valid at time of entry

 TOURIST VISA REQUIRED:

-No, however, you must purchase a tourist card for 10 USD upon arrival.
-You should also have proof of sufficient funds to cover your stay.
-If your U.S. passport shows you were born in El Salvador, then neither the tourist card nor proof of funds is required.
+No, a visa is not required.
+But you must purchase a tourist card for 10 USD upon arrival.
+If your U.S. passport shows you were born in El Salvador, you do not need the tourist card.

 CURRENCY RESTRICTIONS FOR ENTRY: